Sunday Schedule: 10:30 a.m. Indoor Worship – may be viewed via YouTube or Facebook

 -

-by Andrea Kulik on January 15, 2025 at 9:00 am
+by John Potter on March 25, 2025 at 8:00 am

 Sunday School is for all youth (pre-K through 5th grade) and is at the same time as worship, 10:30 a.m. – 11:15 a.m.
 Sunday mornings.